 When placing your hive on the pickup or trailer, make sure it sits nice and level.
-If you've got a Flow Hive 2 you may need to adjust the legs to make sure it's well balanced and steady.
+If you've got a Flow Hive 2or 2+ you may need to adjust the legs to make sure it's well balanced and steady.

 Strap the hive on tightly using strong straps.
 We recommend using ratchet straps as these are really secure.

-How to move a bee hive over a short distance
+How to move a bee hive over a shorter distance (10m - 6km)

-Again, before you start, follow the essential steps – Suit up, Strap up, Shut the door and Keep it cool.
+Before you start, remember the essential steps – suit up, strap up, shut the door, and keep it cool.

-If you want to move the hive less than 30 feet, it can be done incrementally, day by day.
-You can move the hive less than 6 feet per day.
+If you want to move the hive less than 10m, it can be done incrementally, day by day.
+You can move the hive less than 2m per day.

 Make sure you suit up and secure the hive with straps, but for this method, you can leave the entrance open.